Legislature. Senate

 FORMAT MANAGEMENT

-Paper: Retain in State Records Center until microfilmed and then destroy provided microfilm has passed inspection.
+Paper: For records prior to and including 2018.
+Retain in State Archives until microfilmed and then destroy provided microfilm has passed inspection.

 Microfilm master: Retain in State Archives permanently with authority to weed.